-PsA is chronic inflammatory, immune-mediated disease with heterogenous presentation and disease course where patients commonly present with peripheral arthritis and psoriasis.
+PsA is chronic inflammatory, immune-mediated disease with heterogeneous presentation and disease course in which patients commonly present with peripheral arthritis and psoriasis.
 Joint inflammation associated with PsA is known to worsen over time and, if left untreated, can lead to permanent joint damage and long-term disability.
 Global prevalence estimates for PsA vary and are estimated to be 1 to 2 per 1,000 people in the general population.
 A population-based Canadian study, conducted in Ontario, estimated the age- and sex-standardized cumulative prevalence of PsA to range from 0.9 per 1,000 people in 2008 to 1.5 per 1,000 people in 2015.

-The goals of treatment for managing PsA include achieving the lowest level of disease activity (with a target of disease remission), maximizing functional status and HRQoL, preventing further disease progression, controlling symptoms, and avoiding complications.
-First-line, pharmacological treatment typically includes disease-modifying antirheumatic drugs (DMARDs), such as cDMARDs (e.g., methotrexate, sulfasalazine, leflunomide, or cyclosporine).
-Later-line, targeted treatments are usually reserved for patients who have an inadequate response to cDMARDs and include bDMARDs (e.g., tumour necrosis factor inhibitor [TNFi], interleukin-17 inhibitor

-[IL-17i], interleukin-12 and -23 inhibitor [IL-12/23i], and interleukin-23 inhibitor [IL-23i]) and tsDMARDs (e.g., Janus kinase inhibitor [JAKi] and phosphodiesterase type 4 inhibitor [PDE4i]).
+The goals of treatment for managing PsA include attaining the lowest level of disease activity (with a target of disease remission), maximizing functional status and HRQoL, preventing further disease progression, controlling symptoms, and avoiding complications.
+First-line pharmacological treatment typically includes disease-modifying antirheumatic drugs (DMARDs), such as conventional DMARDs (cDMARDs) (e.g., methotrexate, sulfasalazine, leflunomide, or cyclosporine).
+Later-line targeted treatments are usually reserved for patients who have an inadequate response to cDMARDs, and include bDMARDs (e.g., TNFis, interleukin-17 inhibitors [IL-17is], interleukin-12 and interleukin-23 inhibitors [IL-12/23is], and interleukin-23 inhibitors [IL-23is]) and tsDMARDs (e.g., Janus kinase inhibitors [JAKis] and phosphodiesterase type 4 inhibitors [PDE4is]).
 Continuation of cDMARDs may be necessary until effectiveness of the targeted therapies is confirmed.

 Bimekizumab has been approved by Health Canada for the treatment of adult patients with active PsA and can be used alone or in combination with a cDMARD (e.g., methotrexate).
-Bimekizumab is a humanized immunoglobulin G1/kappa monoclonal antibody.
-It is available as 160 mg/mL, solution for subcutaneous (SC) injection and the dosage recommended in the product monograph is 160 mg (given as 1 SC injection of 160 mg) Q4W.
+Bimekizumab is a humanized immunoglobulin G1 kappa monoclonal antibody.
+It is available as a 160 mg/mL solution for subcutaneous (SC) injection, and the dosage recommended in the product monograph is 160 mg (given as 1 SC injection of 160 mg) every 4 weeks.